Is There an Informal Marriage?

 Texas recognizes common law marriages as equal to formal marriages, but there are still some protections you should have in place should something unfortunate happen to your family.

 The Carlson Law Firm can help you understand how the law affects your family.
-Keeping your rights protected is our priority as we guide you through Texas’ complex family code.
+Protecting your rights is our priority as we guide you through Texas’ complex family code.

-To schedule a free, no-obligation consultation, contact attorney Tyler Monahan and schedule a free, no-obligation consultation to go over the details.
+To schedule a free, no-obligation consultation, contact attorney Tyler Monahan and schedule a free, no-obligation consultation to review the details.

 In addition, check our website for more information about our services.
 Go through our blog to find out more regarding your case.
 There is tons of information on divorce and answers to unique questions like What Is A Common-Law Marriage?
 Can I Get A Divorce From It?